LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 For the hardware setup, the 3D-Full Sphere sensor, explained in chapter \ref{d-full-sphere}, is used for the evaluation of the framework.
 As this is equipped with an exchangeable magnetic holder mount, suitable holders are required for the magnets to be measured.
 Ten random *N45 12x12x12mm* neodymium magnets are used, which are shown in figure \ref{Ten_numbered_test_magnets_in_separate_holders.png}.

-These are placed in modified 3D printed holders shown in figure \ref{Ten_numbered_test_magnets_in_separate_holders.png} and then numbered.
-This allows them to be matched to the measurement results later.
+These are placed in modified 3D printed holders shown in figure \ref{Ten_numbered_test_magnets_in_separate_holders.png} and afterwards numbered.
+This allows to match the magnets to the measurement results later.

 ## Configuration of the Measurement

-The configured hardware is then connected to the host system using the *MRPcli config setupsensor*-(+cli) command.
+The configured hardware is connected to the host system using the *MRPcli config setupsensor*-(+cli) command.
-Afterwards, the measurement is configured for a measurement run, using the following configuration commands from listing \ref{lst:evaluation_measurement_config}.
+The measurement is configured for a measurement run, using the following configuration commands from listing \ref{lst:evaluation_measurement_config}.

 \newpage